aneeshdurg/what_is_a_filesystem/_pages/01-intro.md

 Don't worry if all of this sounds unfamiliar to you!
 We will explain more about how these commands work as we go along.

 You can see a full list of our commands and their usages by typing `help` into the command line.
-TODO implement help

 Below you can see our visulization for how a filesystem interacts with a disk.
 It may look daunting now, but it will be demystified in further chapters as we learn more about filesystems and disks.